fishinwind/workshop/content/Classes/class-7.rst

     $ slopbed=tss.slop.2000.bed
     $ bedtools slop -b 2000 -i $tssbed -g $chromsize > $slopbed

-romsize=/vol1/opt/data/hg19.chrom.sizesInspect the slop'd file and make sure you understand how it is different from the input BED file.
+Inspect the slop'd file and make sure you understand how it is different from the input BED file.

 Make windows